Carmyle: Transport

 The village also has bus services to Glasgow city centre, The Forge Shopping Centre (Parkhead) and Cambuslang, although these are not among the main routes in the region.

 The village is also close to the M74 motorway giving easy access to Scotland's central belt, the Scottish Borders and beyond.
 Construction on the extension project extending the M74 from Carmyle to Glasgow City Centre began in May 2008 and was completed in 2011.

-Places of worship

-Carmyle Church

-The current Carmyle Church of Scotland situated in Carmyle Avenue was built in 1907, costing an estimated £2,500.
-The style is Scottish baronial revival, mainly in imitation rubble work, with a machicolated belltower featuring the eccentricity of an onion dome for a belfry (actually a helmet dome).
-The Church was formally opened with a dedication service held on Thursday 7 March 1907, and performed by the Rev. Alex White, D.D., of St Georges, Edinburgh.
-As well as weekly services the church is used by the local community for Brownies, Mother and Toddler groups and a regular thrift shop.
-Carmyle Church is a linked charge with Kenmuir Mount Vernon Church of Scotland on London Road, with the one minister serving both congregations.
-Both Carmyle and Kenmuir are also linked via a parish grouping with Sandyhills Church of Scotland.
-Services are held at Carmyle Church every Sunday at 12:00pm.